 Read more about the 7 Myths About Physical Therapy and National Physical Therapy Month.

 Joseph Brence, PT, DPT, FAAOMPT, COMT, DAC, is a physical therapist and clinical researcher who treats a wide range of painful conditions including complex regional pain syndrome, fibromyalgia, and chronic fatigue syndrome.
 He is currently involved in a wide range of clinical research projects involving understanding the neuromatrix and determining how it applies to physical therapy.
-He is the vice president of operations for NxtGen Institute of Physical Therapy, serves on the editorial board of MoveForwardPT.com, manages the blog Forward Thinking PT, and writes monthly research reviews for SportEx Medicine.
+He is the vice president of operations for NxtGen Institute of Physical Therapy, manages the blog Forward Thinking PT, and writes monthly research reviews for SportEx Medicine.